kensanata/just-halberds/Knives.md

 the table, then it’s time to change track.
 Move the characters into a different situation.

 *Mutual entertainment*.
-This means that we must care for the other players at the table.
+This means that players must care for the other players at the table.
 Lift each other up.
 Engage with each other and the situation.
 If one character is a morose pyromaniac or a secret devil worshipper, try to be a good friend to them and see where that tension takes you.
 If one character is a lighthearted religious fighter, try to be a serious religious fanatic, a serious atheist.
 If